-A course focusing on the major movements, issues, or themes in the study of British fiction from the 20th and 21st centuries.
+ENGL 5260-Studies in Twentieth Century and Twenty-First Century British Literature (3-0-3) A graduate-level course focusing on the major movements, issues, or themes in the study of British fiction from the 20th and 21st centuries.
 Topics may include but are not limited to modernism, postmodernism, war literature, literature between the wars, minor literary movements (such as Angry Young Men, The Movement, Poets of the Apocalypse), and/or major authors.

-ENGL 5300: Literature by American Women
+ENGL 5300-Literature by American Women (3-0-3)

-A study of traditions in American women?s writing.
-The course may cover a wide range of texts or focus on a single theme, genre, period, literary movement, or cultural tradition.
+A study of traditions in American women's writing.
+The course may cover a wide range of texts for focus on a single theme, genre, period, literary movement, or cultural tradition.